 Residents, interns and fellows may be solicited on an individual basis depending on their past giving history.

-Do constituents have the option to opt out of communications from the CU Foundation?
+Do constituents have the option to opt out of communications from CU Advancement?

 Yes.
-On every email there is an unsubscribe link, which gives constituents the option to opt out of all emails from the University, or opt out of communications specifically from the CU Foundation, while continuing to receive the communications they choose.
+On every email there is an unsubscribe link, which gives constituents the option to opt out of all emails from the University, or opt out of communications specifically from the CU Advancement office, while continuing to receive the communications they choose.

-If I submit my school, department, or unit’s list of email addresses to the CU Foundation, will those people be solicited?
+If I submit my school, department, or unit’s list of email addresses to CU Advancement, will those people be solicited?

 Depending on the individuals on your list, it is possible.
 As is the practice at all major universities, we rely on alumni for gifts toward CU’s people, places, and programs, and we may reach out to them to encourage them to make gifts to CU.
 If you submit an updated address for an alum, they may receive communications if they haven’t already opted out of communications.